 You can also add limited edition items, like signed CDs or vinyl, and track inventory automatically in your store.

 Build your own website with a music page and sell more music online!
-Build your music website with Bandzoogle now.
+Build your website to sell music with Bandzoogle now.

 Add some free music